flegaspi700/interactive-data-dashboard/README.md

 ✅ Responsive design implementation

 🔄 Ongoing: Code optimization and feature refinements- 🎯 **Drag & drop functionality** - Rearrange widgets however you like!

-### Learning Resources & References## ✨ Features## React Compiler

-This project incorporates patterns and practices from various learning sources as I explore modern web development.
-The codebase reflects my ongoing journey in understanding React architecture, TypeScript best practices, and API integration techniques.The best part?
-Everything updates automatically with real data from various APIs, and you can switch between light and dark themes!

-### Development Notes

-- Built with React 19, TypeScript, and Vite## My Learning Experience

-- Uses Tailwind CSS for styling and responsive design

-- Integrates with multiple APIs for real-time data- 🌟 **6 Interactive Widgets**: Weather, News, GitHub Stats, Cryptocurrency, Inspirational Quotes, and PlaceholderThe React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

-- Implements modern React patterns and hooks

-- Features accessible drag-and-drop functionalityThrough building this dashboard, I've been exploring:

-*This project represents my ongoing commitment to learning and improving as a web developer.*- **React** - Learning how to build interactive user interfaces- 🎯 **Drag & Drop**: Customize your layout by dragging widgets to reorder them

-- **TypeScript** - Adding type safety to make code more reliable

-- **API Integration** - Connecting to real-world data sources- 💾 **Layout Persistence**: Your widget arrangement is automatically saved## Expanding the ESLint configuration

-- **Responsive Design** - Making it work great on phones, tablets, and computers

-- **Modern Development Tools** - Using cutting-edge build tools and workflows- 🌙 **Dark/Light Theme**: Beautiful theme switching with system preference detection

 ## 📄 License